joseeden/joeden/docs/Linux/Linux Notes/008-Scheduling-Options.md

 Dec 26 16:00:00 localhost eden[74508]: have a cup of tea
 ```

-To remove a job, use "atrm <job-num>":
+To remove a job, use "atrm job-num":

 ```bash
 $ atrm 1
 Cannot find jobid 1